linq2js/react-xs/readme.md

 | connect() HOC             |          |   ✓   |
 | State Mappings / Bindings |          |   ✓   |

-react-xs has nothing special but it is powerful
+### react-xs has nothing special but it is powerful, easy to use, reduce code complexity

 ## Counter App